MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/DOM/pointer-events/README.md

 The [HandJS](http://go.microsoft.com/fwlink/p/?LinkID=285827) JavaScript polyfill provides a library you can use to write to the pointer event model across browsers that don’t yet support W3C Pointer Events.
 For a demo, see [Creating an universal virtual touch joystick with Hand.JS](http://go.microsoft.com/fwlink/p/?LinkID=320943).

+The [PEP JavaScript library](https://github.com/jquery/pep) allows you to use the pointer event model across browsers that don’t yet support W3C Pointer Events.
+The jQuery Foundation maintains a set of [samples](http://jquery.github.io/PEP/) you can use to get started.

 ![spec](Pointer Events)

 ## Demos